Maneuver Manhattan’s Subway System Like a Local

 A single ride on the New York City subway or local bus is $2.75, and the fare for an express bus ride is $6.50.
 A MetroCard allows one free transfer within two hours of swiping the card; this involves exiting the station and works on buses, as well.

 Loading the MetroCard

 You can buy a 7-Day Unlimited Ride MetroCard if you think you will use the system for the week (or often for four, five or six days).
-This card costs $32, which includes unlimited rides on all subway and local buses; it can only be used by one person.
-A 30-Day MetroCard is also available for purchase.
+This card costs $33, which includes unlimited rides on all subway and local buses; only one person can use each card.
+You can also purchase a 30-Day MetroCard.

 You can buy a Pay-per-Ride MetroCard and load $5.50 – $80 on it.
-This card can be used by up to four people (by passing the card back to your friend or family member after you have swiped.
-For card loads of $5.50 or more, they add a 5% bonus.
+Up to four people can use this card by passing the card back to your friend or family member after you have swiped.
 This card works well if you will just be using it for a few days and pay per ride.